 メインコンテンツまでスキップ

-ADT Unity Error Reporting (Alpha)
+ADT Unity エラーレポーティング (Alpha)

-Last updated on September 18, 2025
+Last updated on March 11, 2026

 Overview

 The ADT Unity Engine Crash Reporter helps developers identify and resolve crashes in their Unity game builds.
-Similar to our Unreal Engine crash reporting tool, this feature collects crash data—such as call stacks, logs, and module information—and presents it via the ADT Web, streamlining the debugging process.
+Similar to ADT Unreal Engine crash reporting tool, this feature collects crash data—such as call stacks, logs, and module information—and presents it via the ADT Web, streamlining the debugging process.

 Supported Crash Types in Unity